cardillan/mindcode/doc/syntax/SYNTAX-2-EXPRESSIONS.markdown

 </details>

-# String expressions (unsupported)

-Mindustry Logic doesn't allow to evaluate string expressions.
-Practically the only thing that can be done with strings is printing them and comparing them for equality.
-Concatenating strings or using any of the `<`, `<=`, `>` or `>=` operators doesn't work as expected. `"a" + "b"` yields `2`, for example, and `"a" < "b"` gives `false`.
-The only thing Logic does correctly with them is comparing them for equality, as seen above.

 # Expressions without valid evaluation

 When an expression cannot be mathematically evaluated (e.g. `1 / 0`, `sqrt(-1)`, `log(0)`, ...), the resulting value